shrynshigupta06/Sample-Pages/README.md

 - Static and responsive pages using HTML and CSS only.

+- Used some basics of JavaScript

 Sources referred:
-- Traversy Media
+- Traversy Media : Web Development Course
-- freecodecamp
+- freecodecamp : Responsive Web Development